Frequently asked questions

 When we have found your new dream home, the next step is to reserve property by paying a deposit, usually this is 10% of the purchase price.
 Once your appointed lawyer confirms that all the paperwork relating to the property is acceptable and legal we can book a date for signing and completing the purchase of your new dream home, we can sometimes negotiate a smaller deposit depending on agreement from the seller.

-Please note that the deposit is refundable if there are any problems with the property which cannot be resolved before the mutually agreed sale date.
+All deposits are non refundable unless there are any problems with the property which cannot be resolved before the mutually agreed sale date.

 Why do we sign a Purchase Contract?